-The Pathology Residency training program at The Pennsylvania State University College of Medicine/Milton S. Hershey Medical Center is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME) for training in combined Anatomic and Clinical Pathology, Anatomic Pathology only, and Clinical Pathology only.
+The Pathology Residency training program at Penn State Milton S. Hershey Medical Center and Penn State College of Medicine is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME) for training in combined Anatomic and Clinical Pathology, Anatomic Pathology only, and Clinical Pathology only.
 We are currently approved for a maximum of 16 residents in our program.
 Application and supporting materials must be submitted via ERAS (Electronic Residency Application Service at the Association of American Medical Colleges [AAMC]).
 Please visit the ERAS web site at: http://www.aamc.org/eras.
-Required items that should be sent to ERAs include: a copy of your Dean’s letter, your transcript, official USMLE step 1 and 2 scores, and three letters of recommendation.
+Required items that should be sent to ERAs include: a copy of your Dean's letter, your transcript, official USMLE step 1 and 2 scores, and three letters of recommendation.
 International Medical Graduates are also required to have ECFMG certification and have a currently valid ECFMG certificate to present upon employment.
 Applications sent directly to us by regular or electronic mail will not be accepted or considered.
 We sponsor J-1 visas only.

 We evaluate the candidate's entire application package during the review process.
 We do not have defined minimum USMLE scores, grade point averages, or year of graduation from medical school.
 Work experience in a U.S. clinical laboratory is not required.
 The final step in the application process is an on-site interview that generally lasts from 8:30 AM to approximately 2:30 PM on the scheduled day.
 Applications are reviewed as they are received through ERAS, and interviews are offered beginning in November, on a rolling basis.
 Those invited for an interview will be contacted by electronic mail.